 - Recursion: Sorting lists (such as inventory lists); path-finding (using AI to figure out the best path from Point A to Point B)

 So, yes, making an RPG is a challenging project, and can be quite the task even for experienced developers.
 But it is possible, if we take an organized, systematic approach.
 I can show you how you can take on this challenge.
-If you’re interested check my Patreon page for more information.
+If you’re interested, I’ve started a page dedicated to how to program RPGs.